Getting Started

 You can use your favorite .NET development environments on Windows, macOS, and Linux to develop AlterNET UI applications: Microsoft Visual Studio and Visual Studio Code.

-To see AlterNET UI in action, you can start by exploring our example projects
+To see AlterNET UI in action, you can start by exploring our example projects or run the AlterNET UI portable demo on Windows/macOS or Linux.

 Supported IDEs